MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 category: Misc
 ---

 A recent challenge we have faced as my new team begins to adopt mob programming is staying engaged during exploration phases of work.
-This surfaced when we started work on automating our latest feature into our build pipeline - as a team we see value in automation AND as a team we have varying levels of comfort and knowledge of our automation tools and infrastructure.
+This surfaced when we started work on automating our latest feature into our build pipeline - as a team we see value in automation AND as currently we have varying levels of expertise with our automation tools and infrastructure.

 I happened to be away from the team for a few days at a point when the team started some automation work.
 Up to now, rotating the driver has been relaxed - sometimes the mob will do it at a regular cadence, sometimes they will not.